-Establish early intervention components of children's obesity prevention and education.
+DSHS establishes early intervention components of children's obesity prevention and education.

-- a.
-Utilize the DSHS website to share and make data available to the public on obesity in Texas and along the border highlighting data by age and county. - b.
-Using DSHS Office of Border Public Health's CHW training center to provide support, promote education on the topic of obesity along border communities and how to prevent morbidity and mortality related to obesity. - c.
+- 1. Utilize the DSHS website to share and make data available to the public on obesity in Texas and along the border highlighting data by age and county. - 2.
+Use the DSHS Office of Border Public Health's Community Health Worker training center to provide support, promote education on the topic of obesity along border communities and how to prevent morbidity and mortality related to obesity. - 3.
 Promote communication on healthy habits, behaviors and prevention messages in Spanish and English along border counties with targeted messages for audience intended (children, parents, health care team).

-Discussion: From 2017-2018 data, the National Health and Nutrition Examination Survey (NHANES) reported 16.1 percent of children and adolescents are overweight, 19.3 percent are obese, and 6.1 percent suffer from severe obesity.
+Discussion: From 2017-2018 data, the National Health and Nutrition Examination Survey reported 16.1 percent of children and adolescents are overweight, 19.3 percent are obese, and 6.1 percent suffer from severe obesity.
 According to the American Community Survey, 40.5 percent of the population aged 18 years and younger live below the poverty level in border counties compared to only 22.6 percent in non-border counties.
 A striking total of 50.3 percent of adults aged 18-64 have reported not having any health insurance compared to 26.7 percent for non-border counties.

-In 2013, UT Health Science Center Houston initiated the "MEND Community Based Obesity Prevention Program" to address the obesity epidemic on the border.
-The project utilized evidence-based MED (Mind, Exercise, Nutrition...Do It!) developed in the United Kingdom in 2001 to support and coach underserved and minority families to achieve better nutrition and physical activity habits.
+In 2013, the University of Texas Health Science Center in Houston initiated the "MEND Community Based Obesity Prevention Program" to address the obesity epidemic on the border.
+The project utilized evidence-based MEND (Mind, Exercise, Nutrition...Do It!) developed in the United Kingdom in 2001 to support and coach underserved and minority families to achieve better nutrition and physical activity habits.
 The goal was to reach more than 1,000 children with a large majority of the children who receive Medicaid/CHIP (75 percent) to participate in the MEND project for the prevention of chronic diseases.